 In addition to the locating equipment, an appropriate rigging should be ready for the recovery of the machine by the crane.
 It is prudent to plan for slings and shackles that are designed with a safe working load allowing lifting double the weight of the ROV in the air in the case of a complicated recovery.
 Soft slings are the preferred option.

-10.3.8 - Equipment for diving bell recovery
+10.3.9 - Tools used for various manipulation and cutting tasks and also diving bell recovery